IlyaSemenov/grammy-scenes/README.md

 #### Resuming a scene without having chat context

-In the example above, the imaginary external event handler is supposed to somehow keep a reference to `ctx`.
+In the example above, the imaginary external event handler is supposed to somehow keep the reference to `ctx`.

 In real world, that is not always possible.
 The continuation request could come from a message queue processor or a HTTP server, or the bot server could be restarted.